nglasl/silverstripe-misdirection/README.md

 * Select `Settings`
 * Select `Pages`

-### Testing
+### What's Happening?

-The link mappings will be processed server side to prevent inefficient mappings and infinite recursion.
-The model admin provides a powerful testing interface, allowing you preview exactly what is happening behind the scenes for a request URL!
+The link mappings are processed server side, to prevent inefficient mappings and infinite recursion.

+When you want to see exactly what is happening behind the scenes for a request URL, the model admin provides a powerful testing interface!

 ![testing](images/misdirection-testing.png)